Indolepyruvate ferredoxin oxidoreductase

-The 3 substrates of this enzyme are (indol-3-yl)pyruvate, CoA, and oxidized ferredoxin, whereas its 3 products are S-2-(indol-3-yl)acetyl-CoA, CO_{2}, and reduced ferredoxin.
+The three substrates of this enzyme are indole-3-pyruvic acid, coenzyme A, and oxidized ferredoxin.
+Its products are S-2-(indol-3-yl)acetyl-CoA, carbon dioxide, and reduced ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is 3-(indol-3-yl)pyruvate:ferredoxin oxidoreductase (decarboxylating, CoA-indole-acetylating).
 Other names in common use include 3-(indol-3-yl)pyruvate synthase (ferredoxin), and IOR.